NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/venomlash-blade.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "superior-monster-harvesting-tools"
+name: "venomlash-blade"
-aliases: "Superior Monster Harvesting Tools"
+aliases: "Venomlash Blade"
-source: "Homebrew"
+source: "Chimeracrafting"
 pg: ""
-rarity: "Rare"
+rarity: "Uncommon"
 trait01: "magical"
-trait02: ""
+trait02: "poison"
 trait03:
 trait04:
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/venomlash-blade.png
-level: 3
+level: 6
 group:
-weight: 1
+bulk: 1
-value: "75"
+value: "225"
 subvalue: "gp"
-invest:
+invest: Y
-usage: "held in two hands"
+usage: "wielded"
 license: "ORC"
 identify: ""
-description: "This high-grade kit includes masterwork instruments, magically tempered blades, rune-etched clamps, alchemical stasis jars, and a field wand of preservation.
-Designed for professional chimeracrafters and elite monster hunters, these tools ensure surgical precision and material stability even under harsh conditions.
-While wielding Superior Monster Harvesting Tools, you can harvest monster parts normally.
-In addition, these tools enhance advanced Chimeracrafting procedures:\n\n- When performing a Targeted Harvest, you gain a +1 item bonus to the check.\n- When conducting a Discovery experiment, you only consume 40% of the total value of parts used (instead of 50%).\n\n.These tools are also required to safely experiment with particularly volatile, unstable, or magically reactive parts, at the GM’s discretion."
+description: "This curved, serrated blade is forged from steel laced with alchemically stabilized Wroggi fangs.
+Its edge glistens faintly with residual venom, designed to tear into flesh and inject lingering toxins.\n\nThe Venomlash Blade is a [[Weapon Potency (+1)|+1]] [[striking]] [[shortsword]].
+On a **critical hit**, the target must succeed at a DC 21 Fortitude save or take `dice: 1d6` 1d6 persistent poison damage.
+If the target critically fails, it also becomes [[Clumsy|clumsy 1]] for 1 minute.
+A creature can only be affected by this venom once per round."
-activate: ""
+activate:
-craft:
+craft: "The initial raw materials must include a preserved Fanged Maw from a Great Wroggi."
 destruction:

 #========================================================#
 #                  Ability #1 PROPERTIES                 #